Brimstone

 Conservation Gardening Tips

-If you plant a young plant in your garden you are nearly guaranteed more regularly visits and the delight of watching the eggs develop into caterpillars from April- Late July
+If you plant a young alder buckthorn plant in your garden you are nearly guaranteed more regularly visits by adults and the delight of watching the eggs develop into caterpillars from April- Late July and thus perfect for school gardens and households with children.

 Abundance Scale =

-The majority of tetrad records represent single sightings of wanderers, whilst tetrad clusters indicate areas of foodplant availability where regular breeding takes place.
-The Brimstone is a butterfly invariably seen one or two at a time and even in its hotspot areas, site counts (covering up to 1km square) are rarely above the 10/30 range.
+The majority of our records represent single sightings of wanderers, whilst clusters indicate breeding areas often wetlands & woodlands.
+The Brimstone is a butterfly invariably seen one or two at a time.
+Higher counts of 10 plus do occur in some woodlands.
 The butterfly has been recorded in every month of the year and increasingly reported earlier (Feb/Mar) and later (Sept/Oct).
+Emergence of the new generation has moved from starting in early August till now mid-July nearly 3 weeks earlier over the last 40 years

 Life Cycle